browserengineering/book/book/animations.md

 0.999 so that each frame is drawn the same way and the animation is smooth.
 Starting and ending animations at 0.999 is also a common trick used on websites that want to avoid visual popping of the content as it goes in and out of GPU-accelerated mode.
-I chose 0.999 because the visual difference from 1.0 is imperceptible.

 So let's take this `div` containing some text: